gdh1995/vimium-c/PRIVACY-POLICY.md

 All information handled by Vimium C, including history, bookmarks, page titles and URLs, will only be used locally.

-Your search history in `Vomnibar` and `Link Hints` modes will be purged immediately after use.
+Your search history in `Link Hints` modes will be purged immediately after use, and queries in `Vomnibar` and browser omnibox will be cleared in less than 20 seconds.
 Your keyword searches -- entered when using `FindMode` -- are stored but never included in synced settings.
 Please note that your `FindMode` search keywords on Incognito windows are stored temporarily, and will remain in memory, until all of your Incognito windows have been destroyed.